VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 Borrowing from Grayson, we identify that accountability requires reasons (Grayson 2024 p5).
 It is because a decision may be explained that it is accountable.

-Broward Sheriff’s Office 2010, VALIDATION OF THE COMPAS RISK ASSESSMENT CLASSIFICATION INSTRUMENT, accessed 29th October 2024, \<https://criminology.fsu.edu/sites/g/files/upcbnu3076/files/2021-03/Validation-of-the-COMPAS-Risk-Assessment-Classification-Instrument.pdf>
+Center for Criminology and Public Policy Research 2010, VALIDATION OF THE COMPAS RISK ASSESSMENT CLASSIFICATION INSTRUMENT, accessed 29th October 2024, \<https://criminology.fsu.edu/sites/g/files/upcbnu3076/files/2021-03/Validation-of-the-COMPAS-Risk-Assessment-Classification-Instrument.pdf>